We welcome you to apply to study at Cambridge if you are a disabled student.

 Get in touch with the Accessibility and Disability Resource Centre (ADRC)

-If you disclose your disability in you UCAS application, our ADRC team will get in touch with you before you start the course.
+If you disclose your disability in you UCAS application and you're made an offer our ADRC team will get in touch with you before you start the course.

 If you're about to start your course, go to the ADRC website to: